 The Alabama Department of Public Safety issues four different types of driving records.
 Each document features a different compilation of driving information.

-Three Year Driving Record
+3-Year Driving Driving Record

 The three-year driving record abstract is the shortest drivers record offered by the DPS and provides information about your most recent AL driving history.